Skip to main content

 Can I still get another type of cancer?

 Unfortunately, being treated for skin lymphoma doesn’t mean you can’t get another cancer.
-People who have had lymphoma of the skin can still get the same types of cancers that other people get.
-In fact, they might even be at higher risk for certain types of cancer, such as other lymphomas.
+People who’ve had lymphoma of the skin can still get the same types of cancers other people get.
+In fact, you might be at higher risk for certain types of cancer, such as other lymphomas.

 Because of this, it’s important to do what you can to lower your cancer risk, such as not smoking, staying at a healthy weight, staying active, and eating a healthy diet.
-And be sure to talk to your doctor about which cancer screening tests are right for you.
+And be sure to talk to your health care team about which cancer screening tests are right for you.

 Getting emotional support

 Some amount of feeling depressed, anxious, or worried is normal when cancer is a part of your life.
 Some people are affected more than others.
-But everyone can benefit from help and support from other people, whether friends and family, religious groups, support groups, professional counselors, or others.
-To learn more about this, see Coping With Cancer.
+But everyone can benefit from help and support, whether that’s from friends and family, religious groups, support groups, professional counselors, or others.

 American Cancer Society Emails